openwisp/openwisp-wifi-login-pages/README.md

 #### Menu items

-By default, menu items are visible to any user, but it's possible to configure some items to be visible only to authenticated users or to unauthenticated users by specifying the `authenticated`, `verified`, `methods` and `methods_excluded` property.
+By default, menu items are visible to any user, but it's possible to configure some items to be visible only to authenticated users, unauthenticated users, verified users, unverified users or users registered with specific registration methods by specifying the `authenticated`, `verified`, `methods_only` and `methods_excluded` properties.

 - `authenticated: true` means visible only to authenticated users.
 - `authenticated: false` means visible only to unauthenticated users.
 - `verified: true` means visible to authenticated and verified users.
 - `verified: false` means visible to only authenticated and unverified users.
-- `methods: ["mobile_phone"]` means visible to mobile phone registration enabled organization users.
+- `methods_only: ["mobile_phone"]` means visible only to users registered
+  with mobile phone verification.
-- `methods_excluded: ["saml", "social_login"]` means not visible to user with methods SAML and social login.
+- `methods_excluded: ["saml", "social_login"]` means not visible to users
+  which sign in using SAML and social login.
 - unspecified: link will be visible to any user (default behavior)

 Let us consider the following configuration for the header, footer and contact components: